HARU-Leit/open-fitter/README.md

 ## Special Thanks

 We would like to express our gratitude to Nine Gates for releasing the core logic as open source.
-Their great contribution to the open source community made this project possible.
+Their contribution to the open source community laid the foundation for this project.

 ## Acknowledgements & Compliance

-This software is an independent open-source implementation compatible with "MochiFitter".
+This software is an independent open-source implementation interoperable with "MochiFitter" data.

 * Core Engine: Derived from the GPL-3 licensed source code released by Nine Gates.
 * UI & Frontend: Developed entirely from scratch.

 Note on Development:
-To ensure compliance with the original software's EULA (specifically Article 3), this project was developed without any reverse engineering, decompilation, or disassembly of the proprietary binaries.
+To ensure compliance with the original software's EULA (specifically regarding reverse engineering prohibitions), this project was developed without any reverse engineering, decompilation, or disassembly of proprietary binaries.
 All original implementations are based solely on public documentation and the GPL-3 source code.

 This is an unofficial project and has not received any approval or endorsement from Nine Gates or "MochiFitter".